Most Andean birds inhabit narrow elevational

 elevation.
 Those that do must compensate for large shifts in

-temperture, UV exposure, and the partial pressure of oxygen.
+temperature, UV exposure, and the partial pressure of oxygen.
 Are these exceptional species

-physiologically adapting in the face of gene flow or are plastic and behavioral
+physiologically adapting in the face of gene flow, or are plastic and behavioral

-responses allowing them to persist across diverse environmental conditions and preventing them from
+responses, allowing them to persist across diverse environmental conditions and preventing them from

 specializing on narrower elevation zones?